The All Pro selections got a ribbon under the team banner. The Colts had three, George Kunz as seen below plus Roger Carr and John Dutton.

 Black on green backs were among the easiest to read of that era.
 Vitals, stats and a bio again.
 The 'extra' was a choice nugget of info on the player with a related cartoon inside a helmet.

-If you are familiar with the T206 Chief Bender variation cards, one with a tree in the background, one without, then you can appreciate the Colts leader card with two versions of one Lydell Mitchell card.
-Identical pictures except for the fact that one has a tree over his shoulder and the other makes it look like an overcast day in Timonium.
+If you are familiar with the T206 Chief Bender variation cards, one with a tree in the background, one without, then you can appreciate the Colts leader card with two shots of Lydell Mitchell.
+Identical pictures except for the fact that one has a tree over his shoulder while the other has the background removed so it look like an overcast day in Timonium.

 The team checklist is on the reverse of the leaders card.

 Kelloggs' issued team stickers in 1978 They came in panels of three.
 I wasn't able to find a Colts sticker by itself so I picked up the three team intact version.

 Rather than take a chance on a wild and crazy design Topps opted for bland, again.
 Not ugly, just un-inspired.
 Two color ribbon, position on a football, There were no Colts with the All Pro designation.
 That would have been noted on the football.
 Topps had a Record Breakers subset but again, No Colts.

 The pics mirror the past several years with practice field shots, sideline candids, etc.

 Again with the brooding Roger Carr.

 I always enjoyed watching Joe Washington play.
 He was a poor man's Barry Sanders.

 I'll have at least one more post in this series which will cover the remaining sets of Baltimore Colts' mainstream issues, 1980 thru 1983, the last season before the "Mayflower Incident" that ended the franchise in 1984.